ramachandran-rahul/volunteerly/README.md

 # Volunteerly

 **Volunteerly** is a Swift-based iOS application designed to help users discover and participate in volunteering opportunities based on their personal preferences.
-It offers a seamless way for users to explore volunteering events, manage their profiles, track booked events, and customize their preferences.
+It offers a seamless way for users to explore volunteering events, manage their profiles, track booked events, and customize their preferences across multiple devices via the cloud.
 The app leverages **Firebase** for user authentication and event data storage.

 ---